-Employing Sentera’s Dual 4K multispectral sensor, the Omni Ag is a fully integrated hardware + software bundle that captures high-resolution RGB visual, NIR, NDVI, and Live (streaming) NDVI information all in precisely the same moment.
+Employing Sentera’s Dual 4K multispectral sensor, the Omni Ag is a fully integrated hardware + software bundle that captures high-resolution RGB visual, NIR, NDVI, and Live (streaming) NDVI information all in precisely the exact moment.

 Uniquely, the Omni Ag drone will stream live NDVI harvest data because it flies, so you receive immediate feedback on crop health and may do it until it lands.
-I really don’t know of any other quads that may do so right today.
+I don’t know of any other quads that may do so right today.

 11. Parrot Bluegrass Fields

 Parrot has jumped into the forwarding of several mainstream drone manufacturers within the industry of agricultural drones by harnessing the Parrot Sequoia multispectral sensor’s strength.

 Their Bluegrass Fields quadcopter provides an end-to-end precision agriculture alternative by blending the Parrot Sequoia using a front-facing RGB camera.
 It’s a rocky and easy-to-fly drone that may cover up to 65 hectares in one battery cycle.